Rocket-CDS/RocketWebpUtils/README.md

 # RocketWebpUtils

-**NOTE: This project is not included int eh DNNrocket package.
+**NOTE: This project is not included in the DNNrocket package.
 While it is considered part of DNNrocket it uses it's own install package.**

 RocketWebpUtils is a wrapper for the google unmanged assembly libwebp_x64.dll.